 The journey begins at New Regent Street and passes through Cathedral Junction, Cathedral Square, Canterbury Museum, Hagley Park, Cranmer Square and Victoria Square.
 There are currently ten stops along the route.

 Adult tickets cost $20 and children (5 - 15 years) ride for free. (prices as of February 2015).
-For more information visit the Christchurch Tram website.
+For more information visit the Christchurch Attractions website.

 Photo Credits: Welcome Aboard / 1930's tram image - Transpress NZ